What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 All of these are external forces influencing your Chi.

-You can have strong willpower and still fail, not because you are weak, but because your environment is constantly draining, distracting, or misdirecting your Ikenga energy.
+You can have strong willpower and still fail, because your environment is constantly draining, distracting, or misdirecting your Ikenga energy.

 How Willpower Gets Sabotaged